 How Did You Get Started Repairing Bank-Owned Homes For Profit?

 I really wanted to get into listing the REO (i.e., bank-owned) properties but was not able to gain entry into that space.
-Shortly after that, I was talking to a friend of mine that did the maintenance on the REO properties.
+Shortly after that, I was talking to a friend of mine who did the maintenance on the REO properties.

 I immediately decided to do that.
-In fact, I named my first company Platinum Realty and Preservation – about one YEAR before I obtained my first contract.
+In fact, I named my first company, Platinum Realty and Preservation – about one YEAR before I obtained my first contract.
 The rest is history.